hagsfdf/aws-bigdata/udemy/5-analysis.md

 ![compound](https://hevodata.com/blog/wp-content/uploads/2017/10/Screen-Shot-2017-10-08-at-4.40.21-PM.png)

+Good for JOIN, GROUP BY & ORDER BY, PARTITION BY & ORDER BY ...

 ### Interleaved key

 Gives equal weight to each column in the Redshift sort keys.
 For query uses restrictive predicates (equality operator in WHERE clause) on secondary sort columns.